Roopbasant007/portfolio/README.md

 This is my resume.
 I have built it using HTML, CSS, and Javascript.
-I also contains my resume.
+It also contains my resume.